harpone/keyword_cluster/README.md

 embedding vectors in the dataset (NOT DONE YET)
 * then run `find_similar.py` to find top-n most similar posts (NOT DONE YET)

+# Notes
+* the `RedditDataset` does lemmatization (with spacy) on the fly, which can be a bit slow... the point with this is that 1) it makes dataset issues easy to debug by seeing the actual text/labels e.g. in the debugger and 2) the dataset's `.vectorize` method can be used also in the nn search phase